Prevention Education

 Media Literacy

-This workshop provokes discussion about what interpersonal violence is and how media and pop culture messages contribute to the normalization of it in our culture.
-Through activities, images and video clips the concepts of sexual objectification and gender construction in the social media age will be illustrated.
-The discussion will also look at intersections of race, class, and power as they relate to interpersonal violence.
-This workshop is intended to help participants think critically about a media heavy society and how it can affect views on interpersonal violence and what individuals and groups can do to create social change.
+This workshop provokes discussion about what interpersonal violence is and how media and pop culture messages contribute to the normalization of it in our culture through activities, images and video clips.
+This workshop is intended to help participants think critically about a media heavy society and how it can affect views on interpersonal violence and what individuals and groups can do to create change.

 To schedule a workshop, please fill out our Workshop Request Form.